 Hi I’m Arpi Krikorian

-I’m a proud Armenian artist living in California, who has dedicated my life to celebrating the joy, color, and beauty of the Armenian culture!
+I’m a proud Armenian artist living in California, who has dedicated my life to celebrating the joy, color and beauty of Armenia!

 I didn’t always know I wanted to be an artist.
 I didn’t even pick up a paintbrush until high school!

-After a gymnastics injury ended my athletic career, the influence of one amazing art teacher helped me realize my potential and clarified to me that I wanted to become an artist.
+After a gymnastics injury ended my athletic career and with the influence of one amazing art teacher who helped me realize my potential, I had made up my mind: I was going to become an artist!